flyingkeyboard/cloud_devops_project2/readme.md

 Below are requirements to run Cloudformation to deploy the web site and all networking infra to AWS.

-Require AWS account with Administrative privileges to create VPC, IAM role, Subnets, Route Tables, Routes,  EC2, Load balancers, Autoscaling group NAT instances etc.
+1. AWS account with Administrative privileges to create VPC, IAM role, Subnets, Route Tables, Routes,  EC2, Load balancers, Autoscaling group NAT instances etc.

-Require AWS API keys use AWS CLI to create stack using cloudformation template.
+2. AWS API keys use AWS CLI to create stack using cloudformation template.

-Require AWS CLI tool and  AWS API credential.
+3. AWS CLI tool and  AWS API credential.

-AWS Access Key ID,AWS Secret Access Key,Default region name,Default output format
+4. The Bastion host requires a EC2 key pair named BastionKeyPair

-The Bastion host requires a EC2 key pair named BastionKeyPair The Web server requires a EC2 key pair named WebserverKeyPair
+5. The Web server requires a EC2 key pair named WebserverKeyPair

 ### Installing